mickelindahl/hapi_handlers/README.md

 - `options` an object with the following keys.
-  - `ext` function handler extensions functions `function(request, models, done)` where request is a [hapi request](https://hapijs.com/api#requests) object, models is  [sails create](http://sailsjs.com/documentation/reference/waterline-orm/models/create) return models object and done is promise resolve should be called one completion.
+  - `ext` function handler extensions functions `function(request, models, done)` where request is a [hapijs request](https://hapijs.com/api#requests) object, models is  [sails create](http://sailsjs.com/documentation/reference/waterline-orm/models/create) return models object and done is promise resolve should be called one completion.
     - `onPreHandler` evoked before handler
-    - `onPreReply` evoked before reply. `done` shoudl be called with preferred reply payload.
+    - `onPreReply` evoked before reply. `done` should be called with preferred reply payload.
   -`getCriteria` function `function(request, done)` that calls done [waterline criteria](https://github.com/balderdashy/waterline-docs/blob/master/queries/query-language.md) used to get models from the database